montanaflynn/ebola-outbreak/README.md

-# Ebola Confirmed Cases
+# Ebola Outbreak

-Built this to help spread awareness about the ongoing Ebola outbreak.

 Powered by data obtained from [HealthMap](http://healthmap.org/ebola/) who in turn got it from the [World Health Organization](http://www.who.int/en/).
 The data is updated every 18 days.

 ## Install